 We need to understand ahead of the activity how we can accurately capture the data.
-We must consider the possibility of human error and technical difficulties, and it is imperative that we consider the interfaces between the journey of the data capture, where and how it moves through its journey and what it's final tracked destination will be.
+We must consider the possibility of human error and technical difficulties, it's imperative that we consider the interfaces between the journey of the data capture, where and how it moves through its journey and what it's final tracked destination will be.

-Data owners and handlers must be accountable for data they are entrusted with and must only hold it for its intended purpose and for a specific length of time.
+Data owners and handlers must be accountable for data they are entrusted with.
+It must only held for its intended purpose and for a specific length of time.
 You probably won’t have escaped noticing the importance of data privacy, with GDPR and all related areas of concern, such as storage, owners, security, transit of data, authorisation, data sharing, editing, data use, data handling and encryption.
-So, data privacy, trust, and perception of data handling are all hot topics and need careful management due to sensitivity and data laws and personal privacy.
+So, data privacy, trust and perception of data handling are all hot topics and need careful management due to sensitivity and data laws and personal privacy.

 It was particularly notable how the explanation of the ‘R’ value for Covid-19 was communicated on mainstream TV, to visually demonstrate contagion rates using simple visual symbols to represent people and how rapidly the spread of the virus could infect.